 At Bhatia Psychology Group, we use EFT to help bring a deeper level of trust, honesty, and openness into your connections with others.
 By exploring the attachment style of your parents and identifying similar patterns in your current adult relationships, our therapists can teach you techniques that support closeness, rather than discord in your relationships.

-Does Emotion Focused Therapy Work?
+Does Emotion Focused Therapy (EFT) Work?

 EFT is incredibly effective and backed by over 20 years of empirical research with high success rates.
 Ultimately, the amount of work put into therapy will determine the outcome.